mattdistefano/accessibility-training/readme.md

 When navigating with a keyboard, focus determines which element will receive keyboard events (and, consequently, which element the user can interact with).
 For example, when a link has focus, a keyboard user may follow that link by clicking enter.
 Focus will be set automatically by the browser as a user tabs through elements, but it may also be set programmatically.

 Typically, developers should only manipulate focus in response to a user action that *requires* a change in focus.
-For example, clicking a button to open a dialog *should* result in a change in focus, but typing into a text field typically *should not*.
+For example, clicking a button to open a dialog *should* result in a change in focus, but focusing or typing into a text field generally *should not*.
 In both cases, the goal is the same - to keep the experience consistent and predictable.
+(3.2.1, 3.2.2)

 #### When is it necessary to manage focus?